Congressional District # 16

 The 50-acre MIG/DeWane Landfill site is located about one-fifth mile east of the city of Belvidere and one-half mile north of U.S. Business Route 20 in Boone County, Illinois.
 Approximately 1,500 people live within one mile of the site.

 The MIG/DeWane site consists of a 47-acre landfill and leachate impoundment system that was operated by various entities from 1969 until its abandonment in 1988 by M.I.G.
 Investments, the final operator.
 The landfill was a permitted municipal landfill and during its operating period it received household and municipal wastes as well as industrial wastes including paint sludge, volatile organic chemicals (VOCs), asbestos, and liquids containing heavy metals.
-In 1984, U.S. Environmental Protection Agency (EPA) had inspected the site and determined that the landfill waste and leachate were contaminating site soil, groundwater, and sediment, and that the potential existed for surface water contamination and direct exposure of humans to contaminants.
+In 1984, the U.S. Environmental Protection Agency (EPA)inspected the site and determined that the landfill waste and leachate were contaminating site soil, groundwater, and sediment and that the potential existed for surface water contamination and direct exposure of humans to contaminants.

-EPA placed the MIG/DeWane Landfill site on the National Priorities List in 1990.
+EPA placed the MIG/DeWane Landfill site on the Superfund National Priorities List in 1990.

 The MIG/DeWane Landfill site is being addressed through potentially responsible party (PRP) actions under state and federal oversight.